 This Day in History: 1944-09-22

-On the 21st September the First Battalion re-entered the Battle of the Romagna on a day of pelting rain and driving gale-force winds.
+On the 21st September the 1st Battalion re-entered the Battle of the Romagna in north-east Italy on a day of pelting rain and driving gale-force winds.
 It took 8 hours to cover 10 miles in the mud, considerably slowed down by the mule trains.
-On the 22nd September, the First Battalion shifted a short distance to the north-west into the Valdragano-Damagnano area on the northern haunches of San Marino mountain.
+On the 22nd September, the 1st Battalion shifted a short distance to the north-west into the Valdragano-Damagnano area on the northern haunches of San Marino mountain.
 It remained there for three days in the barren cheerless landscape while the 11th Indian Brigade engaged in a fierce struggle to establish a bridgehead across the Marecchia River.
 Click here to read an account of the campaign.